 Wais Azami is an Orange County probation violation attorney who has defended against many violations of probation cases.
 Our office is located in the heart of Orange County to assist with your probation violation case in West Justice Center, North Court, Harbor/Newport Court, Santa Ana Court, La County, or Riverside County.

 What causes a probation violation?

 A probation term can be violated by doing any of the following:

-- Failing a drug test if it's part of the terms of your probation to be tested
+- Failing a drug test if it is part of the terms of your probation to be tested.

-- Failure to start or complete a court-ordered community service
+- Failure to start or complete court-ordered community service.

-- Failure to comply with any additional terms of probation as set by court
+- Failure to comply with any additional terms of probation as set by the court.

 What are the usual probation restrictions for a misdemeanor?